Automating Pre-Commit Type Validation for Python Projects

 • Missing additional_dependencies: Pre-commit isolates environments.
 Omitting explicit pins causes ModuleNotFoundError for third-party stubs.
 Always declare types-* packages.

-• Incorrect pass_filenames default: Full-repo graph analysis requires pass_filenames: false.
+• Incorrect pass_filenames setting: Full-repo graph analysis requires pass_filenames: false for type checkers.
 Otherwise, cross-module imports fail during partial commits.
+Linters like Ruff can safely use pass_filenames: true.

-• Global Python pollution: Local pip install packages leak into hook execution paths.
-Rely exclusively on additional_dependencies or language: system with explicit path mapping.
+• Global Python pollution: Local pip install packages leak into hook execution paths when using language: system.
+Rely on additional_dependencies or ensure your system Python is clean when using language: system.

 FAQ